Latency-Aware Multi-antenna SWIPT System with Battery-Constrained Receivers: System Architecture and Problem Formulation

 Note that due to the stochastic nature of the radio channel, there exists a non-negligible probability that the links between the BS and certain \acp{UE} are in poor conditions (i.e., in a deep fading state).
 Thus, scheduling such \acp{UE} will probably provide little (if any) benefit.
-However, storing the energy and waiting for better channel gains may improve the network performance.
-From \eqref{eq:Energy_Consumption}, we can observe that even if the~$k$-th UE is not served at a given scheduling time slot~$t$, its battery will still decrease accordingly to $T_fP_k^{\mathrm{cir}}$.
+However, storing the energy and waiting for better channel gains may improve the network performance. {Therefore, at the beginning of each time slot, the resource allocation process at the \ac{BS} should take into account the user-specific battery charge levels, and accordingly assign the downlink rates. } From \eqref{eq:Energy_Consumption}, we can observe that even if the~$k$-th UE is not served at a given scheduling time slot~$t$, its battery will still decrease {according} to $T_fP_k^{\mathrm{cir}}$.
 This fixed energy consumption impacts the resource allocation algorithm for the EH process, i.e., the battery energy should not be instantaneously depleted and there should be always sufficient energy stored in the receiver's battery to support its persistent operations.

 The battery storage capacity of the~$k$-th UE is limited by $B_k^{\mathrm{max}}$, and the overflow (or extra) harvested energy will be eventually discarded by the user device.
 Thus, the harvested energy at each time slot~$t$ can be upper bounded by